sdpkjc/abcdrl/README.md

 [![Documentation Status](https://img.shields.io/badge/docs-latest-brightgreen.svg?style=flat)](https://docs.abcdrl.xyz)
 [![Documentation Status](https://img.shields.io/badge/中文文档-最新-brightgreen.svg)](https://docs.abcdrl.xyz/zh)

-abcdRL is a **Modular single-file RL algorithms library🗄** that provides 🏗modular design without 🚥strict and clean 📜single-file implementation.
+abcdRL is a **Modular single-file RL algorithms library🗄** that provides modular🏗 design without strict🚥 and clean single-file📜 implementation.

-*When 📖reading the code, understand the full implementation details of the algorithm in the 📜single file quickly; When 🖌modifying the algorithm, benefiting from a 🍃lightweight modular design, only need to focus on a small number of modules.*
+*When reading📖 the code, understand the full implementation details of the algorithm in the single📜 file quickly; When modifying🖌 the algorithm, benefiting from a lightweight🍃 modular design, only need to focus on a small number of modules.*

 > abcdRL mainly references the single-file design philosophy of [vwxyzjn/cleanrl](https://github.com/vwxyzjn/cleanrl/) and the module design of [PaddlePaddle/PARL](https://github.com/PaddlePaddle/PARL/).